Skip to content

 Interior Designer vs Contractor Cost

 • If you’re hiring an experienced interior designer, part of your budget will go to their design fees.
-That fee isn’t just for drawings, it covers concept development, space planning, finish selections, vendor coordination, and quality checks.
-It brings value by reducing mistakes and guaranteeing cohesive and comprehensive results.
+That fee covers concept development, space planning, finish selections, vendor coordination, and quality checks.

-• If you go directly to a contractor or modular vendor, you may avoid design fees, but you’ll often have to manage planning and decision-making yourself.
-While this can save money upfront, it sometimes leads to disjointed designs or hidden costs that emerge during execution.
+• If you go directly to a contractor or modular vendor, you may avoid design fees, but you’ll have to manage planning and decision-making yourself.
+This can save money upfront.
+But it sometimes leads to uneven designs or hidden costs that emerge during execution.

 1 BHK Cost Estimate

-A 1 BHK is usually the easiest to fit within a ₹10 lakh budget, especially in Tier 2 cities or when you’re opting for simpler finishes.
-For many homeowners, ₹5–8 lakh can comfortably cover the essentials:
+A 1 BHK is usually the easiest to fit within a ₹10 lakh budget.
+Especially in Tier 2 cities or when you pick simpler finishes.
+For many homeowners, ₹5–8 lakh can easily cover the essentials:

 • Modular kitchen with basic finishes